Siberian Notebook

 April 16: “Beginning.”

-Subsequent days in the notebook are filled irregularly.
-Mostly, tasks are recorded: gathering firewood, threshing grain, mowing, milking cows, etc., as well as weather conditions, sent and received letters, some calculations.
-Occasionally, a surname appears, with an explanation such as “taken to the hospital; we buried [them].”
+The subsequent days in the notebook are filled in irregularly.
+Most entries record tasks – gathering firewood, threshing grain, mowing, milking cows, and similar work – as well as weather conditions, letters sent and received, and occasional calculations.
+At times, a surname appears, accompanied by notes such as “taken to the hospital; we buried [them].”

-The notebook has several pages with scribbles, possibly drawn by the woman’s daughter Valda.
-On one of the pages, amidst the swirls of scribbles, the name “Valda” is written.
+Several pages of the notebook contain scribbles, possibly drawn by the woman’s daughter Valda.
+On one page, amid the swirling lines, the name “Valda” is written.

-The notebook was filled over several years, so in places, notes about 1950 are found next to entries from 1949.
-It is evident that after the hardships of 1950, especially the loss of her daughter, the woman stopped writing.
-The last entries—corrected day names—are dated 1957 and were most likely written so that the notebook could be used as a calendar even eight years after its publication.
+The notebook was filled over several years, and notes from 1950 sometimes appear alongside entries from 1949.
+It is evident that after the hardships of 1950 – especially the loss of her daughter – the woman stopped writing.
+The final entries, consisting of corrected day names, are dated 1957 and were most likely added so that the notebook could still be used as a calendar, even eight years after its publication.

-1949.
-The March 1949 repressions were primarily aimed at individual peasant farms and the elimination of “kulaks as a class” to enable general accelerated forced collectivization.
-One such peasant farm, which was intended for liquidation under this plan, was the “Stariņi” homestead in Ikšķile parish.
-Consequently, its residents—Lidija Caunīte’s family—had to abandon it on the morning of March 25.
+The March 1949 deportations were primarily directed at individual peasant farms and aimed at the elimination of “kulaks as a class” (a Soviet ideological term for peasant farmers) to enable rapid, forced collectivisation.
+One such farm targeted for liquidation was the “Stariņi” homestead in Ikšķile parish.
+As a result, its residents – Lidija Caunīte’s family – were forced to leave it on the morning of March 25.

-The small format of the notebook did not allow for extensive descriptions, and most likely, there was neither time nor desire for them.
-Nevertheless, the short, cursory phrases and concentrated daily descriptions serve as an emotionally powerful historical testimony to what this date—March 25—truly means, a day on which we fly the national flag with a black mourning ribbon.
+The small format of the notebook did not allow for lengthy descriptions, and most likely there was neither time nor desire for them.
+Nevertheless, these brief, fragmentary phrases and concise daily records form an emotionally powerful historical testimony to what March 25 truly signifies – a day on which we fly the national flag with a black mourning ribbon.

 Santa Šustere,